SamsungLabs/td3d/README.md

 **News**:
  * :fire: February, 2023.
 Source code has been published.
  * :fire: February 6, 2023.
-We achived SOTA results on S3DIS (mAP@50) validation dataset and Scannet test dataset (mAP@25).
+We achived SOTA results on S3DIS (mAP@50) validation dataset and ScanNet test dataset (mAP@25).

 This repository contains an implementation of TD3D, a 3D instance segmentation method introduced in our paper: